 Employer surveys over the past four decades document the growing emphasis upon those “soft” skills: communication, dependability, tenacity.
-In fact, the transformation is now so complete that basic technical skills requirement no longer rank in the top five of what employers seek.
-As one Director explains, “I can teach them what they need to do a good job, but they need those soft skills like persistence in order to do a great job and add real value to this organization.”
+In fact, the transformation is now so complete that basic technical skills requirement no longer ranks in the top five of what employers seek.
+As one Director explains, “I can teach them what they need to do a good job, but they need those soft skills, such as persistence, to do great work and add real value to this organization”.

-Note it doesn’t say administrative skill, passion or even commitment to mission.
+Note it doesn’t say managerial skill, passion or even commitment to mission.
 In the Age of Austerity, this is an interesting shift.
-Thus as the economic environment changes, the threat to traditional nonprofit leaders is titanic.
-Retrenchment of government budgets, private household debt burdens, the expansion of venture philanthropy, an emerging legal framework for public benefit corporations all represent fundamental core challenges to traditional nonprofits.
-Uncertainty is confronting today’s ED, many of who sense a wave of change coming at them and thus generating a concern about the ability of their staff to deal with it.
+Thus, as the economic environment changes, the threat to traditional nonprofit leaders is titanic.
+Retrenchment of government budgets, private household debt burdens, the expansion of venture philanthropy, an emerging legal framework for public benefit corporations all represents fundamental core challenges to traditional nonprofits.
+Uncertainty is confronting today’s ExecDir, many of who sense a wave of change coming at them and thus generating concern about the ability of their staff to deal with it.

 Might As Well Break Your Business Model Before The World Does It For You

-Destroy your institutional lethargy.
 The Next Generation Executive Director will not await a safe bet…nor anything near certain.
 Nor will they tolerate this need for assurance in their staff.
 Creative leaders will develop a team that fights the built-in status quo which urges going slow in the name of ‘considering all options’ or ‘waiting for more information’ before making decisions.
 Staff must have strong analytical skills to sift through mountains of data and decide what is relevant.
-These talents drive decision making that is faster, more precise, and even more obvious.
-Creating this type of staff environment takes a combination of vision, strategic awareness and intuitive confidence.
-It also requires a certain tolerance of failure as innovation brings risk.
-However, in an era of rapid change innovation brings far less risk than maintaining the status quo.
+These talents drive decision making that is faster, more precise, and even more evident.
+Creating this type of staff environment takes a combination of vision, strategic awareness, and intuitive confidence.
+It also requires an individual tolerance of failure as innovation brings risk.
+However, in an era of rapid change innovation carries far less risk than maintaining the status quo.